-13. What can a country do in order to respond to the crisis in Guantánamo and assist President Obama with the rapid and safe closure of Guantánamo?
+13. What can a country do in order to respond to the crisis in Guantánamo?

 Countries can play a crucial role in resolving this crisis at Guantánamo.
 The most urgent need is for States to offer to accept detainees who cannot be repatriated and to employ diplomatic pressure to the United States to encourage the release of detainees and the closure of the prison at Guantánamo.